ISibboI/evalexpr/README.md

 ### Values

 Operators take values as arguments and produce values as results.
-Values can be boolean, integer or floating point numbers, strings, tuples or the empty type.
+Values can be booleans, integer or floating point numbers, strings, tuples or the empty type.
 Values are denoted as displayed in the following table.

 | Value type | Example |